-Students take Students take the modules below: Semester Code Module Title 1/2 UCSI 3429 Contemporary Social Issues (half-module - University Core Curriculum) 1 HILS 2401 Introduction to Information and Communication Technology (half-module) 1 HILS 2411 Basics of Information Studies 1 HISF 2411 Basics of Professional Writing 1 HISP 2411 Principles of Media and Public Relations Studies 2 HISF 2432 Planning of Public Relations Programmes and Special Events 2 HISF 2452 Basic Management Concepts and Marketing of Information Services 2 HISF 2472 Office Management and Practice 2 HISP 2432 Media Liaison and Speech Writing Students furth ermore add the equi valent of two (2) modules from the University Core Curriculum to their curriculum accord ing to the following rules: Students with any one of the follow wing qualifications will be credited for ULCE 3419 English Communication and Study Skills and will register for the single mod 4) in English First Language at NSSC Higher Level or the equivalent; sh Second Language at NSSC Higher Level or the equivalent.
-T = Semester Code Module Title Prerequisite 1 ULEA 3419 English for Academic Purposes See above.
-Students with any one of the following qualifications will register for the two (2) modules below: and Language at NSSC Higher Level or the equivalent; (b) A^(), B or C symbol in English First/Second Language at NSSC Level or the equivalent; (c) a pass in ULEG 2410 English for General Communication. (c) a p 0 1 ULCE 3419 English Communication and Study Skills See above.
-2 ULEA 3419 English for Academic Purposes ULCE 3419 Students with a D symbol in English First/Second Language at NSSC Ordinary Level, or the equivalent, take the double-module below: 1 & 2 ULEG 2410 English for General Communication (double-module)
+Students take the modules below: Semester Code Module Title 1/2 UCSI 3429 Contemporary Social Issues (half-module - University Core Curriculum) 1 HILS 2401 ntroduction to Information and Communication Technology (half-module) 1 HILS 2411 Basics of Information Studies 1 HISF 2411 Basics of Professional Writing 1 HISP 2411 Principles of Media and Public Relations Studies 2 HISF 2432 Planning of Public Relations Programmes and Special Events 2 HISF 2452 Basic Management Concepts and Marketing of Information Services 2 HISF 2472 Office Management and Practice 2 HISP 2432 Media Liaison and Speech Writing Students fur thermore add tl he equivalent of two (2) modules from the University Core Curriculum to their curriculum according to the ne following rules: Students wi th any one of th he following qualifications will be credited for ULCE 3419 English Communication and Study Skills a nd will register for the single module below: e 4) in English First Language at NSSC Higher Level or the equivalent; (b) grade 1 , 2 or 3 in Engli sh Second Language at NSSC Higher Level or the equivalent.
+Semester Code Module Title Prerequisite 1 ULEA 3419 J See above.
+Students with any one of the following qualifications will register for the two (2) modules below: (a) grade 4 in English Second Language at NSSC Higher Level or the equivalent; (b) A ^() , B or C symbol in English First/Second Language at NSSC Level or the equivalent; (c) a pass in ULEG 2410 English for General Communication.
+1 ULCE 3419 English Communication and Study Skills See above.
+2 ULEA 3419 9 Students with a D symbol in English First/Second Language at NSSC Ordinary Level, or the equivalent, take the double-module below: 1 & 2 ULEG 2410 English for General Communication (double-module)